 Why is this necessary?

 Retouching images is a destructive editing method that cannot be reversed.
-Since Aftershoot doesn’t have RAW rendering sliders and you can’t put your finishing touches inside of it, we ask you to export your images and add the last details, before retouching.
+Since Aftershoot doesn’t have RAW rendering sliders and you can’t put your finishing touches inside of it, we ask you to export your images and add the last details before retouching.

-This is temporary and our team is hard at work creating a more seamless flow that will be available in future versions.
+This is temporary, and our team is hard at work creating a more seamless flow that will be available in future versions.

-When trying to retouch images that weren’t edited inside Aftershoot you can simply proceed to retouching.
+When trying to retouch images that weren’t edited inside Aftershoot, you can simply proceed to retouching.

-Importing From Lightroom Classic
+Integration With Lightroom Classic

 There’s an alternative retouching workflow that you can start directly from LrC.